How-To Government

 Nobody is tracking your training history.
 Track it yourself to skip duplicate mandatory training.

 There are many training divisions, departments, platforms, vendors, and accounts in government.
-It's a huge mess and even on just a single platform nobody is responsibly curating your training history data as the years roll by.
+It's a mess and nobody is responsibly curating your training history data as the years roll by.

 I have a spreadsheet on my personal cloud drive called "Stuart Spence Training History" shared read-only with anyone who has the link.
 Currently it lists 79 government training courses I've completed with columns for name, code, completion date, and links to certificate files if any.